 Concurrent Session B: A Consumer Directed Holistic Model Of Care

 Concurrent Session C: Multidisciplinary Approaches In Chronic Disease Management

 Concurrent Session D: The Care Of Elders With Chronic Disease(Calling for Paper - Open To Community)

 11:45 AM Concurrent Session A: Managing Chronic Disease On A Daily Basis

-Concurrent Session C: The Social Impact Of Chronic Disease Within The Community (Paper Open To Community)
+Concurrent Session C: The Social Impact Of Chronic Disease Within The Community (Calling for Paper - Open To Community)

 12:30 PM LUNCH BREAK

 1:30 PM Concurrent Session A: A Unique Approach To Dealing With Kidney Disease

 Concurrent Session B: Culture - The Importance Of Maintaining Our Identity(Calling for Paper - Open To Community)